 Where are ribosomes located in eukaryotic cells?

-Answer is: On the rough endoplasmic reticulum and in the cytoplasm.
+On the rough endoplasmic reticulum and in the cytoplasm.

 A ribosome is made up of RNA and protein and is used as the site for protein synthesis within all living cells.